Choose a job you love, and you will never have to work a day in your life. (Confucius)

 But these libraries contain books related to law, its commentaries, manuals, digests, etc.

-To understand and manage these things properly, one needs to have basic knowledge of both libraries and law.
+To understand and manage these things properly, one needs to have basic knowledge of both library management and law.
 So, the best combo is to have an LL.B. along with a Master’s or Bachelors in Library Sciences.
-Recruitment is usually done directly through interviews.

 Have an Idea?
 Want to create something useful?
 Then don’t hold on, just start.